atrueresistance/100DaysOfPython/README.md

 # 100DaysOfPython
-Here is my 100 days of python
+Here is my 100 days of python that took more than 10 days.